CLOS DU MARQUIS 1999

 Jean-Marc Quarin

-Color a zest evolved.
+Color slightly evolved.
 Good intensity.
 Brilliant.
 Beautiful.
-Delicious, caressing, melting and very fruity wine, which develops into a barely creamy touch, very, very pleasant.
-Licorice, spicy, long, aromatic and noble finish.
+Delicious wine, caressing, melting and very fruity, which develops on a barely creamy touch, very, very pleasant.
+Licorice, spicy finish, long, aromatic and noble.

 Read more